3rdvision/cogsi-18-19/1180109-daniel-azevedo/p1.1/README.md

 7- In the host machine nagivate to http://nagios-vguest-ip:8080 and check if Tomcat9 welcome page comes up

-## Configure nagios to monitor the cloned machine Tomcat
+## Configure nagios to do remote monitoring of the cloned machine on Tomcat

 1- Create a new object file called vclones.cfg at `/usr/local/nagios/etc/objects/tutorial.cfg` with the following configuration (pay atention to CHANGE THIS):